jayesbe/php-process-executive/README.md

         $doctrine = $this->getContainer()->get('doctrine');
         $em = $doctrine->getManager();

-        // we need to create our ProcessController here
+        // we need to create our Executive here
         $processor = new Executive($this);

         // your queue can be anything.